ElliDimo/ProgrammingAssignment3/README.md

 The execution steps of function3, as well as the description of the used variables are mentioned in CodeBook.md

-The R script file reads all data provided in the above data files and creates the 'Tidy_data_set.csv', containing the final tidy data set.
+The R script file reads all data provided in the above data files and creates the 'Tidy_data_set.txt', containing the final tidy data set.

 The final tidy data set includes the calculated mean of all the mean and standard deviation variables/features included in the original data sets, calculated by Subject (1-30) and Activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).